Been to Therapy but Still Feel Stuck? What to Do When Insight Isn’t Enough

 Therapy for people who’ve done the work and still feel stuck: how to turn insight into real emotional change

-It’s one of the most frustrating experiences: you’ve done the work—therapy, reflection, personal growth—and you understand why you feel the way you do.
-You’ve talked about it, unpacked it, maybe even grieved it.
 But you still feel stuck in the same emotional loops.
 You may even wonder, “Shouldn’t I be past this by now?”

-If that sounds familiar, you’re not alone.
+If this sounds familiar, you’re not alone.
 Many high-functioning, emotionally intelligent people reach a point where insight just doesn’t go far enough.
 That’s because insight alone doesn’t always create change.
-What makes the difference is having a space where something new can be felt, not just understood.

 Why Insight Alone Doesn’t Create Lasting Change